Falk Harnack: Early life

 Falk Erich Walter Harnack was the younger son of the painter Clara Harnack (née Reichau) and literary historian Otto Harnack; a nephew of the theologian Adolf von Harnack and Erich Harnack, professor of pharmacology and chemistry; the grandson of theologian Theodosius Harnack and the younger brother of the jurist and German Resistance fighter Arvid Harnack.
 He was also a cousin of the theologian Dietrich Bonhoeffer and Ernst von Harnack, who, like his brother and sister-in-law, Mildred Harnack, also became victims of the Third Reich.
 Harnack never got to know his father, who committed suicide in 1914.

 Through his older brother, Harnack early learned about humanism through which he came into contact with people who later became members of the Red Orchestra.
 The acquaintances made a big impression on him and so he recoiled from Nazi propaganda.
 After going to school in Weimar, he continued his education near Jena, where he received his abitur in 1932.
-In 1933, he began attending university, first in Berlin and after 1934 in Munich.
+In 1933, he began attending university, first at the Friedrich Wilhelm University of Berlin and after 1934 at the Ludwig-Maximilians-Universität München.
 There, in May, he took part in disseminating fliers against the National Socialist German Students' League.
-He received his doctorate with a dissertation on Karl Bleibtreu in 1936 and the following year, began working at the Nationaltheater Weimar and the state theatre in Altenburg.
+He received his doctorate with a dissertation on Karl Bleibtreu in 1936 and the following year, he began working at the Nationaltheater Weimar and the state theatre in Altenburg.
 He worked there as a director until 1940, when he was drafted into the Wehrmacht.